 Cedar offers a durable option for exterior and interior building projects with natural resistance to rot and decay, so a protective finish is optional.
-If you want to enjoy the aroma of varieties such as Western Red Cedar and incense cedar, leave the wood unsealed.
-If you're using cedar for an outdoor project, give it a light seal coat to guard against moisture and sunlight.
+If you want to enjoy the aroma of varieties such as Western red cedar and incense cedar, leave the wood unsealed.
+If you're using cedar for an outdoor project, however, give it a light seal coat to guard against moisture and sunlight.

 When retaining cedar's aromatic qualities isn't a priority in interior woodwork, a seal coat makes the wood easier to clean.
 When a hard glossy surface is desired on a tabletop or window ledge, a seal coat of thinned varnish or lacquer sanding sealer makes cedar easier to smooth in preparation for one or two top coats of varnish or lacquer.
 Cedar accepts most finishes well, including penetrating oils, such as tung oil and linseed oil.
 Penetrating oils are especially effective for sealing the grain while leaving the wood looking raw and natural.

 Just like exterior applications, your interior sealing projects should start with clean cedar.
 Open a window or door in the room to help ventilate the area.
 Brush or roll the chosen sealant onto the interior cedar piece.
 Let the coating dry completely before you apply another coat.

 Sealing Cedar for Painting

 Cedar accepts paint, but more than any other wood except pine, it needs a coat of primer before you paint it.
 The natural oils in cedar can bleed through latex and oil paints and produce dark areas around knots and oil-rich sap lines.
 To prevent this, use a high-solid primer before you paint it.
 An alkyd oil-based primer offers strong protection against discoloration.
 Priming with a product that has a high percentage of pigment not only prevents bleed-through, it increases the coverage of the top coat and decreases the time it takes to apply it.